Ivriel/Ivriel/README.md

 ### I'm Ivriel Gunawan

 Welcome to my GitHub profile!
-Here are the technologies and tools I've worked with in my projects:
+Here's a bit more about me and the technologies I work with:

 ### 📈 Visitor Count
 <p>